Quantum walks under superposition of causal order

+We set the criteria under which superposition of causal order can be incorporated in to quantum walks.
+In particular, we show that only periodic quantum walks or those with at least one disorder exhibit Superposition of causal order under the action of `quantum switch'.
+We exemplify our results with a simple example of two-period discrete-time quantum walks.
+In particular, we observe that periodic quantum walks exhibit causal asymmetry pertaining to the dynamics of the reduced coin state: the dynamics are more non-Markovian for one temporal order than the other.
+We also note that the non-Markovianity of the reduced coin state due to indefiniteness in causal order tends to match the dynamics of a particular temporal order of the coin state.
+We substantiate our results with numerical simulations.

-In the recent years, quantum walks have gained considerable interest as efficient tool to model controlled quantum dynamics \cite{meyer1996quantum,venegas2012quantum,chandrashekar2012disorder,mohseni2008environment,mallick2017neutrino,chawla2019quantum,innocenti2017quantum}.
+In the recent years, quantum walks have gained considerable interest as efficient tools to model controlled quantum dynamics \cite{meyer1996quantum,venegas2012quantum,chandrashekar2012disorder,mohseni2008environment,mallick2017neutrino,chawla2019quantum,innocenti2017quantum}.
 Much like a classical random walk, quantum walks also admit discrete-time and continuous-time realizations.
-The discrete-time quantum walk (DTQW) is defined on a composite Hilbert space consisting of the two, `coin' and `position' Hilbert space where the evolution is defined using a repeated application of quantum coin operation applied on the coin space, followed by the coin dependent position shift operation on the composite space \cite{meyer1996quantum}.
-The continuous-time quantum walk (CTQW), however, is defined solely on the position space, with the evolution operator being dependent on the adjacency matrix of the graph \cite{gerhardt2003continuous}.
-Both variants of quantum walks have been used to model various algorithms and schemes for quantum simulation \cite{godoy1992quantum,kitagawa2010exploring,chandrashekar2013two,chandrashekar2011disordered,chawla2020discrete,farhi1998quantum,konno2005one,yin2008quantum,douglas2008classical,kollar2012asymptotic}, and for realizing universal quantum computation \cite{childs2009universal,lovett2010universal,singh2021universal,chawla2020multi}.
-A ballistic spread in the probability distribution of the walker in position space is also shown by both variants, and each variant spreads quadratically faster than their classical counterpart \cite{aharonov1993quantum,childs2003exponential}.
+The discrete-time quantum walk (DTQW) is defined on a composite Hilbert space consisting of the two, `coin' and `position' Hilbert space where the evolution is defined using a repeated application of a quantum coin operation applied on the coin space, followed by the coin dependent position shift operation on the composite space \cite{meyer1996quantum}.
+The continuous-time quantum walk (CTQW), however, is defined solely on the position space, with the evolution operator being dependent on the construction of the position space \cite{gerhardt2003continuous}.
+Both variants of quantum walks have been used to develop various quantum algorithms to perform various tasks, schemes for quantum simulation \cite{godoy1992quantum,kitagawa2010exploring,chandrashekar2013two,chandrashekar2011disordered,chawla2020discrete,farhi1998quantum,konno2005one,yin2008quantum,douglas2008classical,kollar2012asymptotic}, and for realizing universal quantum computation \cite{childs2009universal,lovett2010universal,singh2021universal,chawla2020multi}.
+A quadratically faster spread in the probability distribution of the walker in position space is also shown by both variants in comparison to their classical counterpart \cite{aharonov1993quantum,childs2003exponential}.
+The quadratic spread is readily available for use as a resource for quantum algorithms, and demonstrates the viability of quantum walks in implementation of quantum strategies that show speedup over their classical counterparts.
+In this work, we restrict ourselves to discrete-time quantum walks.